Apple Macintosh II microcomputer

 The Macintosh II (introduced 1987) was the first Mac suitable for serious applications.
 Due to its NuBus architecture (six slots), videoboards, peripheral adaptors and even alternative processor boards could be plugged in to meet the needs of the user; the same principle which contributed much to the success of the Apple II.
 The Mac II found its way to laboratories, and - thanks to software packages like Pagemaker, Photoshop and Illustrator - to offices (desktop publishing) and the graphics industry.

-Some features of the Macintosh II are: We bought in 1988 our Mac II system, including a 40 Mb disk and the famous 13" Apple color monitor, for Dfl 15000.
+We bought in 1988 our Mac II system, including a 40 Mb disk and the famous 13" Apple color monitor, for Dfl 15000.
 The caddy-based CD-ROM drive shown in the picture was added a few years later.